Noel Tata

-Noel Naval Tata (born 1957) is an Irish businessman with Irish citizenship, who is the chairman of Trent and Tata Investment Corporation, the managing director of Tata International, and the vice chairman of Titan Company and Tata Steel.
+Noel Naval Tata (born 1957) is an Irish businessman.
+He is the chairman of the Tata Trusts, Trent and Tata Investment Corporation, the managing director of Tata International, and the vice chairman of Titan Company and Tata Steel.

+On 11 October 2024, following the death of his half-brother Ratan Tata, Noel Tata was appointed as a chairman of the Tata Trusts that holds a 66% stake in Tata Sons, the parent company of the Tata Group that holds the bulk of shares of the Group.

 Early life

 Part of the Tata family, he is the son of Naval Tata and Simone Tata.
-He is the half-brother of the ex-chairman of Tata Group, Ratan Tata and Jimmy Tata.
+He was born in Mumbai, India, in 1957.
+He is the half-brother of Ratan Tata, the ex-chairman of the Tata Group, and Jimmy Tata.

 Tata earned a bachelor's degree from the University of Sussex, and attended the International Executive Programme at INSEAD business school in France.

 Career

-He began his career at Tata International, the Tata Group's arm for the products and services offered abroad.
+He began his career at Tata International, the Tata Group's arm for products and services offered abroad.
 In June 1999, he became the managing director of the Group's retail arm Trent, which was founded by his mother.
 By this time, Trent had acquired the department store Littlewoods International and changed its name to Westside.
 Tata developed Westside, turning it into a profitable venture.
 In 2003, he was appointed the director of Titan Industries and of Voltas.